Flag of Sudan: Republic of Sudan (1956–1969)

-Upon independence from Egypt and the United Kingdom on 1 January 1956, Sudan adopted a blue-yellow-green tricolour as its national flag.
+Upon the independence of Sudan from Anglo-Egyptian rule on 1 January 1956, Sudan adopted a blue-yellow-green tricolour as its national flag.
 This flag was designed by the poet Macki Sufi and remained in use until 1970, when the current flag was adopted.
 The colours of the flag represented the River Nile (blue), the Sahara (yellow) and farmlands (green).
 They were chosen as they were neutral between ethnic groups and political parties.

 Use of this flag resurfaced during the 2018–19 Sudanese protests.

-Democratic Republic of the Sudan (1969–1985)
+Democratic Republic of Sudan (1969–1985)

-Following a coup d'état in May 1969, the country was renamed the Democratic Republic of the Sudan and a competition was held to design a new flag.
-The winning entry was designed by artist Abdel Rahman Ahmed Al-Jali based on pan-Arab colors and was adopted as the national flag in May 1970.
+Following a coup d'état in May 1969, the country was renamed the Democratic Republic of Sudan and a competition was held to design a new flag.
+The winning entry was designed by artist Abdel Rahman Ahmed Al-Jali based on pan-Arab colours and was adopted as the national flag in May 1970.

 Former provincial flags

 Sub-national flags

+The sub-national flags usually consist of the state's emblem displayed on a white or coloured background.
 Some of the states of Sudan have adopted their own distinctive flags.
-These usually consist of the state’s emblem displayed on a white or coloured background.